How to Receive Inbound Email via Webhook

 return "", 200Retry behavior

-If your endpoint returns a non-2xx status code or times out, Robotomail retries the delivery with exponential backoff.
+If your endpoint returns a non-2xx status code or times out (the delivery timeout is 10 seconds), Robotomail retries the delivery up to 5 times at 1 minute, 5 minutes, 30 minutes, 2 hours, and 12 hours.
+After 10 consecutive failures the webhook is automatically paused.
 Your endpoint should return a 200 status quickly and process the message asynchronously if needed.

 Next steps